At a glance

 Start by re-reading your child’s IEP.
 It’s the first place to turn when you’re trying to create a summer plan.
-Not all goals are things you can work on at home, though.
+Not every goal can be worked on at home, though.

 When your child’s IEP team creates goals, its focus is on skills to help your child thrive in school.
-So some goals are designed to be worked on at school.
+Some goals are designed to be worked on at school.

 For example, your child’s IEP may say, “Olivia will increase reading accuracy and fluency to a fourth-grade level.
 To do this, she’ll use a research-based reading program.”

 In that case, the goal is tied to a specialized reading program.
 You’re probably not trained to use that program.
 But there may be more general goals you can tackle, like words or learning how to use fractions.